reflective99/ScoreCalculator/README.txt

 The classes are pre-built.
-You just need to go to 'bin/' directory and type in Bookbub.java <name of JSON file> <name of CSV file>
+You just need to go to 'bin/' directory and type in ScoreCalculator.java <name of JSON file> <name of CSV file>

 $ cd bin
-$ java Bookbub.java <name of JSON file> <name of CSV file>
+$ java ScoreCalculator.java <name of JSON file> <name of CSV file>